 Blends well with: Rose, lavender, orange, pine, spices, rosewood, cedarwood, fennel and mandarin

-Cautions: Illicium Verum is generally non-irritating while Pimpinella Anisum is know to cause dermatitis.
-In large doses both are considered a narcotic that slows down circulation.
+Cautions: Illicium Verum is generally non-irritating but in large doses, it is considered a narcotic that slows down circulation.
 Use in moderation.
 Best avoided while pregnant.
 Do not confuse with Japanese Star Anise (Illicium anisatum) which is highly poisonous.